liyasthomas/lvr/README.md

 3. Start Web server(Apache) and Database server(phpMyadmin)
 4. Host copied project to any localhost

-End with an example of getting some data out of the system or using it for a little demo
+End with an example of getting some data out of the system or using it for a little demo.

 ## Running the tests

-Explain how to run the automated tests for this system
+Explain how to run the automated tests for this system.

 ### Break down into end to end tests

-Explain what these tests test and why
+Explain what these tests test and why.

 ```
 Will be explained later